Job Position: Public Interest Technology Workforce Fellow

 - Experience managing, delegating to, and mentoring junior-level support staff

-- Experience working with students and a commitment to promoting their contributions and uplifting their skills
+- Experience working with students and a commitment to promote their contributions and uplift their skills

-- Relationship-building and initiated activities across stakeholder organizations and individuals
+- Build relationships and initiate activities across stakeholder organizations and individuals

 In addition, the following qualifications are desirable: